Caytomahamed/Node-SQL-Advanced/README.md

 ## Task 1: Multi Table Queries

 Write the queries inside `./queries.sql` under the corresponding comment:

-- Display the ProductName and CategoryName for all products in the database.
-Returns 77 records.
-- Display the order Id and shipper CompanyName for all orders placed before August 9 2012.
-Returns 429 records.
-- Display the name and quantity of the products ordered in order with Id 10251.
-Sort by ProductName.
-Returns 3 records.
-- Display the OrderID, customer's Company Name and the employee's Last Name for every order.
-All columns should be labeled clearly.
-Returns 16,789 records.

 ## Task 2: Normalize the data table

 Write at `least a paragraph` explaining how you will normalize the data on this table: